fieldtrip/website/workshop/madrid2019/tutorial_stats.md

 #### The configuration settings

-Some fields of the configuration (cfg), such as channel and latency, are not specific for **[ft_freqstatistics](/reference/ft_freqstatistics)**; their role is similar in other FieldTrip functions.
-We first concentrate on the fields that are specific for **[ft_freqstatistics](/reference/ft_freqstatistics)**.
+Some fields of the configuration (cfg), such as channel and latency, are not unique to **[ft_freqstatistics](/reference/ft_freqstatistics)**; their role is similar in other FieldTrip functions.
+We first concentrate on the fields that are unique to **[ft_freqstatistics](/reference/ft_freqstatistics)**.